 Assuming the Reverse Stock Split qualifies as a reorganization for federal income tax purposes, a shareholder generally will not recognize income, gain or loss on the Reverse Stock Split, except possibly to the extent of the value of the shares received solely as a result of the stock "round up" (see below).
-The aggregate tax basis of the post-Reverse Stock Split shares received by a shareholder will be equal to the aggregate tax basis of its pre-Reverse Stock Split shares plus the value of the shares received solely as a result of the stock "round up".
-The holding period of the post-Reverse Stock Split shares received by a shareholder will include the holding period of the pre-Reverse Stock Split shares exchanged by such shareholder as part of this transaction for all shares received other than any received as a result of the "round-up."
+The aggregate tax basis of the post-Reverse Stock Split shares received by a shareholder will be equal to the aggregate tax basis of its pre-Reverse Stock Split shares received by a shareholder will be equal to the aggregate tax basis of its pre-Reverse Stock Split shares received by a shareholder will include the holding period of the pre-Reverse Stock Split shares received by a shareholder will include the holding period of the pre-Reverse Stock Split shares received by such shareholder as part of this transaction for all shares received other than any received as a result of the "round-up."
 The shares received as a result of the "round-up" may have a new holding period starting on the date of the Reverse Stock Split.